 Our approach to vineyard-fruit sourcing is simple.
 Find, develop and farm the best blocks in Napa Valley that will provide us with the finest fruit anywhere.
-Under this directive, we have made Howell Mountain our home property...surrounded by the dramatic hillside vineyards of Las Posadas, that give life to our striking Bordeaux-style blends.
-When added to the brilliance of extraordinary cabernet from coveted parcels on Pritchard Hill, amidst Oakville’s To Kalon, and Coombsville’s Caldwell Vineyard, along with stunning chardonnay from Bald Mountain, and the Charles Heintz Vineyard in Occidental, our resulting portfolio of exceptional vineyard blocks present an unrivalled palette deserving of Philippe Melka’s deft winemaking talents and artistry.
+Under this directive, we have made Howell Mountain our home property, which is surrounded by the dramatic hillside vineyards of Las Posadas that give life to our striking Bordeaux-style blends.
+When added to the brilliance of extraordinary cabernet from coveted parcels on Pritchard Hill, amidst Oakville’s To Kalon, and Coombsville’s Caldwell Vineyard, along with stunning chardonnay from Bald Mountain, and the Charles Heintz Vineyard in Occidental, our resulting portfolio of exceptional vineyard blocks present an unrivaled palette deserving of Philippe Melka’s deft winemaking talents and artistry.
 Among these vineyards, for our:

 Draws its prized fruit from Oakville's heralded To Kalon Vineyard, Pritchard Hill, and Caldwell Vineyard's legendary Block-15 – whose vines have flourished in the rocky, volcanic soils of the heralded Coombsville District for over 30 years.